 Allosteric Enzyme Regulation and Covalent Enzyme modification

-To discuss Allosteric Enzyme Regulation and Covalent Enzyme modification, we should know that both reversible and irreversible covalent enzyme alteration plays a major role in enzyme function regulation.
+To discuss Allosteric Enzyme Regulation and Covalent Enzyme modification, we should know that both reversible and irreversible covalent enzyme alteration (i.e. enzyme modification) plays a major role in enzyme function regulation.

-Enzyme Regulation – Allosteric Enzyme Regulation and Covalent modification is the topic of our this post.
-You would learn what is enzyme regulation and Allosteric Enzyme Regulation and Covalent modification.
+Enzyme Regulation – Allosteric Enzyme Regulation is the topic of our discussion.
+You would learn what is a regulatory enzyme, enzyme regulation and Allosteric Regulation, and Covalent modification.